hundredfire/lte-cam/README.md

 ## Features

-- Automates camera captures at user-defined times (e.g., 10 AM and 3 PM by default).
+- Automates camera captures at user-defined times (e.g., 10 AM and 5 PM by default).
 - Sends captured photos via Telegram bot to your personal account or a group.
-- Secure storage and flexible configuration for your Telegram credentials and LTE details via a secrets.h file.
+- Sends battery voltage reading for battery monitoring.

 ## Getting Started

 ### Hardware Requirements

-- A supported microcontroller (e.g., ESP32, ESP8266, or equivalent) with camera support and LTE connectivity (we only tested on ESP32-S3).*
+- A supported microcontroller (e.g., ESP32, ESP8266, or equivalent) with camera support and LTE connectivity (we only tested the lilygo ESP32-S# A7670E).*
-- Supported camera module (e.g., OV2640 for ESP32-CAM boards).
+- Supported camera module (e.g., OV2640).
-- SIM card with data plan (if using LTE module).
+- SIM card with data plan.

 *The required hardware may differ based on the specific code; refer to your board/module's documentation for compatibility.

 ### Software Prerequisites

 - PlatformIO or Arduino IDE installed.
-- Required libraries for camera (esp-camera), LTE.
-For the A7670X, we're using a custom fork of tinyGSM by Lewsis Xhe that is [here](https://github.com/lewisxhe/TinyGSM-fork/tree/master)
+- Required libraries LTE communication.
+For the A7670E, we're using a custom fork of tinyGSM by Lewis Xhe that is [here](https://github.com/lewisxhe/TinyGSM-fork/tree/master)
-- This repository (`lte-cam`) cloned to your local development environment.
+- This repository (`lte-cam`) cloned to your local development environment (you can discard the "misc files" folder).

 ### Configuration Steps

-#### 1. Rename & Edit Secrets File

-1. **Rename** `secrets_example.h` to `secrets.h`:
-    ```
-    mv secrets_example.h secrets.h
-    ```
-2. **Edit `secrets.h`** and replace the example credentials with your own:
-    - LTE APN, username, and password (for your SIM provider)
-    - Telegram Bot Token
-    - Telegram User ID (the chat where photos will be sent)

-    > ⚠️ **Do NOT commit your actual `secrets.h` file to public repositories!**

-#### 2. Set Up Your Telegram Bot
+#### 1. Set Up Your Telegram Bot

 1. **Create a new bot using BotFather**
     - Start a chat with [@BotFather](https://t.me/BotFather) on Telegram.